wp-orbit/deprecated-taxonomies/code/FeaturedImage/readme.md

-The WP Orbit - Taxonomy - Featured Image subpackage exposes a standalone class **TaxonomyFeaturedImage** which serves as a container through which *Featured Images* can be hooked to taxonomy.
+The WP Orbit - Taxonomy - Featured Image subpackage exposes a standalone class **TaxonomyFeaturedImage** which serves as a container through which *Featured Images* can be hooked to any taxonomy.

 Example usage in your plugin or theme: